 Can you have citizenship in 2 countries

-Yes, but only if both countries recognize dual citizenship.
+Yes, you can have citizenship in two countries, if both countries of those recognize dual citizenship.